NA3/gitlabtkgiharborintegrations/README.md

 > ![](./media/image13.png)

--   There are existing image repositories configured for that project, shown below:
+-   There are other image repositories configured for that project, shown below:

 > ![](./media/image14.png)
 >
 > Our GitLab pipeline will be building and pushing images into
+> '**daniel\_project1/qrcode'** repository that may contain previously
-> '**daniel\_project1/dockersample'** repository:
+> uploaded images:
 >
 > ![](./media/image15.png)
 >
-> There is an existing version of an image
+> There is an existing version of an image with 'cicd-v1' tag

--   Structure of the example project **dockersample** is shown below:
+-   File structure of the example GitLab project called **dockersample** is shown below:

 ![](./media/image16.png)